b1rger/cfdb-django/README.md

 5. browse to http://127.0.0.1:8000/

 ## Upload the data
 To ingest some sample data (found in data-directory), you have to execute the ipython scripts

 * `importSigns.ipynb`,
 * `importTablets.ipynb`,
 * `importGlyphs.ipynb`.

-To do so:
+To do so

 1. Start a new iypthon session `python manage.py shell_plus --notebook`.
 2. Open e.g. `importSigns.ipynb`.
 3. Execute the script cell by cell.